Shift in U.S. Chip Export Policy Toward China: A Calculated Strategic Game

 The recent adjustment of the U.S. chip export policy toward China is by no means the end of competition; rather, it marks the beginning of a more complex and dynamic new phase.

-The acceleration of technological competition. is an inevitable trend.
-By setting precise performance thresholds (TPP<21,000), the United States attempts to lock China onto a "sub-advanced" technological track, while reserving a lead window of at least one to two generations for its own next-generation chips (with TPP far exceeding this number).
-However, the success of this "boiling frog" strategy depends on the pace of China's indigenous innovation.
-Progress in areas such as chip design (e.g., Huawei Ascend), Chiplet packaging, and computing power network construction in China may enable surpassing the limitations of single-chip performance through different pathways.
+Acceleration of the Technology Race is an inevitable trend.
+By setting precise performance thresholds (TPP < 21,000), the United States attempts to lock China onto a sub-advanced technological trajectory while reserving a lead of at least one to two generations for its own next-generation chips (with TPP far exceeding this number).
+However, the success of this "boiling the frog" strategy depends on the pace of China's indigenous innovation.
+Progress in areas such as chip design (e.g., Huawei's Ascend), Chiplet packaging, and computing power network construction in China may enable surpassing the limitations of single-chip performance through different pathways.

-The normalization of rule-based gaming. will become the new normal.
-Future export controls will no longer be a simple matter of "prohibition" and "release," but will evolve into a complex regulatory system based on dynamic performance indicators, supply chain reviews, and end-user verification.
-Terms such as third-party testing, KYC procedures, and remote access restrictions indicate that technology trade will increasingly be deeply intertwined with issues like data security and algorithm governance.
-This is not merely a commercial rule but a contest over technical standards and security discourse power.
+The Normalization of Rule-Based Gaming will become the new norm.
+Future export controls will no longer be a simple matter of prohibition or permission; instead, they will evolve into a complex regulatory system based on dynamic performance indicators, supply chain reviews, and end-user verification.
+Provisions such as third-party testing, KYC procedures, and remote access restrictions indicate that technology trade will increasingly become deeply intertwined with issues like data security and algorithm governance.
+This is not merely about commercial rules but also a contest over technical standards and security discourse power.

-The Reshaping of Global Supply Chains has far-reaching implications.
-The U.S. "America First" supply provisions further reinforce the importance of its domestic supply chain.
-This may prompt technology companies in other regions, in order to ensure their own supply security, to consider diversifying or regionalizing their supply chains, thereby impacting the existing global semiconductor division of labor system.
-China, on the other hand, will redouble its efforts to build a self-sufficient and controllable industrial chain, even if it initially lacks advantages in performance and cost.
+Reshaping the Global Supply Chain has far-reaching implications.
+The U.S. "America First" supply terms further reinforce the importance of its domestic supply chain.
+This may prompt technology companies in other regions, to ensure their own supply security, to consider diversifying or regionalizing their supply chains, thereby impacting the existing global semiconductor division of labor system.
+China will redouble its efforts to build a self-controlled and secure industrial chain, even if it initially lacks advantages in performance and cost.

-This contest over chips is, at its core, a struggle for control over the infrastructure of the future intelligent era.
-The recent shift in U.S. policy represents a tactical retreat and realignment, aimed at maximizing its own economic and strategic interests without excessively stimulating China’s independent innovation.
-It attempts to tie China’s development pace with an "elastic band"—neither allowing it to break free nor letting it stagnate to the point of turning entirely inward.
+This game surrounding AI chips is essentially a struggle for control over the infrastructure of the future intelligent era.
+The recent shift in U.S. policy represents a tactical retreat and reconfiguration, aimed at maximizing its own economic and strategic interests without excessively stimulating China's independent innovation.
+It attempts to use an elastic band to restrain the pace of China's AI development—neither allowing it to break free nor letting it stagnate to the point of turning completely inward.

-For China, the limited restoration of external supply may alleviate short-term computing power anxiety, but the strategic direction of **"domestic substitution" shifting from a "backup option" to a "mandatory choice" has become irreversible**.
-The ultimate outcome of this competition does not depend on the issuance of one or two export licenses, but on who can build a more profound and enduring innovation system in fundamental research, talent cultivation, industrial ecosystems, and engineering capabilities.
+For China, the limited restoration of external supply may alleviate short-term computing power anxiety, but **the strategic direction of domestic substitution shifting from an alternative to a necessity has become irreversible**.
+The ultimate outcome of this race does not depend on the issuance of one or two export licenses, but on who can build a more profound and enduring innovation system in fundamental research, talent cultivation, industrial ecosystem, and engineering capabilities.
 Chips are merely the surface; the contest of intellect and systems behind them has just entered the deep waters.